With two top prospects in mix, Mariners announce their six-man pitching rotation

 Not that there was much drama or competition given the current situation with a 60-game regular season and only three weeks of workouts and intrasquad games to prepare for it, but manager Scott Servais announced his six-man starting rotation that will be in place on the opening day roster and the order of their outings.

-As announced earlier, lefty Marco Gonzales, who started Saturday evening’s intrasquad game, will get the nod on opening day at Minute Maid Park against the nemesis Astros.
+As announced earlier, lefty Marco Gonzales, who started Saturday evening’s intrasquad game, will get the nod on opening day at Minute Maid Park in Houston against the nemesis Astros.
 The Mariners went 1-18 against the American League West champions last season, including 0-10 at Minute Maid.

 Houston will start right-hander Justin Verlander, the reigning American League Cy Young Award winner.
 Verlander was 3-0 against Seattle last season in five starts.